 Best things to do in Nashville

-Started in 1925, the Grand Ole Opry is the world’s longest running radio show—credited with making country music famous and establishing Nashville as its home base.
-Head to the Grand Ole Opry House to catch a live recording of the famous show every Tuesday, Friday and Saturday evening, with at least eight performers on each night’s bill.
+Why go?
+You can catch a live recording of the famous show every Tuesday, Friday and Saturday evening, with at least eight performers on each night’s bill.
 If you’re a particularly big fan, consider the new pre-show VIP Tour, which ends with you on stage as the big red curtain rises for the first performance.
-(The season at the Opry House runs February-October.
-The show moves to the Ryman Auditorium November-January).

 One of the undisputed hotspots of increasingly hip East Nashville, Barista Parlor is situated in a converted auto-repair garage, with a mission statement to “seek the betterment of coffee for all mankind.”
 Boasting a selection of beans longer than the majority of wine lists, this open, industrial-style coffee shop is decorated with Edison lightbulbs and old motorcycles, with blue bandanas for napkins and a resident DJ.
 Expect locally sourced cafe-style food (the sausage in buttery biscuit is the stuff of local legend).
 Do not expect decaf.

 What is it?
 Often referred to as a "writers night," the singers/songwriters sit alone or in groups of four, performing original material in front of a live audience.